bitrise-io/bitrise-plugins-step/README.md

 ## WIP

-- ask for website / git remote: fill out the website related infos in step.yml & the go package name
+- prepare everything for "share"
 - update the generated README template, to use the step create plugin instead of the previous, manual step template copying

 ## How to release this plugin